Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots

 \subsubsection{Bilinear Damping:}

-The conventional \TSLIP model generates non-zero leg length velocities at touch-down and take-off events in \cref{fig:BilinearDamping}b ($\!${ \markerDmpLin}$\!$), which is not consistent with the avian gait data ({ \markerGfowl}) estimated from \cite{Rubenson_2007}.
-If this inaccurate velocity is used with a linear damper, it would cause non-zero damping forces at touch-down and take-off events in the simulation.
-The non-continuities in leg damping are not realistic for the touch-down, however, are common for take-off in avian gaits due to the early leg take-off.
+The need for having a leg damper in the our model is related to the energetic consequence of having pronograde trunk orientation.
+A pronograde trunk with cranial \CoM requires the hip to supply power continuously, so that the trunk does not collapse into flexion.
+This positive power needs to be dissipated over a step cycle to maintain a constant energy level.
+The standard method to achieve this is by adding a parallel leg damper in the \TSLIP model~\cite{Andrada_2014,Sharbafi_2013}.
+However, the linear leg damper generates non-zero leg length velocity at leg touch-down and take-off events in \mcref{fig:BilinearDamping}b ($\!${ \markerDmpLin}$\!$), which is not consistent with the avian gait data ({ \markerDamperData}) estimated from \cite{Rubenson_2007}.
+The inaccurate leg length velocity, causes non-zero damping forces at touch-down and take-off events in the simulation.
+It is not realistic to have a non-zero damping force at leg touch-down, when the leg is at its rest length.
+In contrast, non-zero damping force is acceptable at leg take-off due to the early leg take-off observed in avian gaits.
+The early leg take-off can be seen in \mcref{fig:BilinearDamping}a~({ \markerDamperData}), where the leg length at take-off is smaller than at touch-down.
 Consequently, we use the bilinear leg damper in \cite{Drama_2019} that combines the leg length velocity with leg deflection ({ \markerDmpBiLin}) to obtain non-zero damping forces at touch-down.